Documentation

 description: 'Analyzes long documents using code interpreter and sub-LM queries',

-contextFields: ['context'], // Fields to load into interpreter
+contextFields: ['context'], // Fields to load into runtime session

 },